A social media report collects data and statistics from various social networks to identify which activities are working and which ones aren’t.

 For example, you can find out when your followers are online or when they are most active.
 Looking at your past posts can help you see if the time and day you created content worked well for your audience too.

 However, a more convenient method is to use social media analytics.
 Some social media channels have built-in analytics that let you do it quickly.
-For Facebook, you can go to the ‘Posts’ section in your insights.
+For example, you can use the Meta Business Suite to view insights for your Facebook and Instagram business accounts.

 It shows which social media networks work best for you